ncminh/ncminh.github.io/_posts/2021-03-18-SSH-to-an-AWS-instance-with-custom-user.md

 ---
 layout: post
-title: SSH to an AWS instance with custom added user on Ubuntu 18
+title: SSH to an AWS EC2 instance with custom-added user on Ubuntu 18
 ---

 ## Add a new user

-First of all create a user called joe under Ubuntu group.
+First of all log in to your EC2 instance and create a user called `deployer`under Ubuntu group.

 `sudo adduser deployer --ingroup ubuntu`